QRM and FMEA in Pharma: Complete Guide to Quality Risk Management

 Practical recommendations:

-Continuous training in risk methodologies across all levels.
+Risk methodologies across all levels.

-Digital tools: TrackWise, Veeva QMS, Risk Register, among others.
+TrackWise, Veeva QMS, Risk Register.

-Leadership commitment: leaders must model risk-based thinking.
+Leaders must model risk-based thinking.

-Remember: “Technology doesn’t replace expert judgment—it amplifies it.”
+"Technology doesn't replace expert judgment—it amplifies it."

-7. Impact on Regulatory Inspections
+Impact on Regulatory Inspections

 One of the ultimate tests for risk management comes during audits and regulatory inspections.